magurevitch/train-game/README.md

  * As of now, the game has no ending condition.
 I was thinking once a certain number of piles are depleted, you end the game.
 Do you have other ideas?
  * If you have played around with the settings, are there any you really like?
 A certain number of squares, a certain configuration of hazard spaces?
  * Do you like the number of trips taken?
 Would you like it to be faster, and queue starts, but draw the destinations?
- * Would you like it to show who the winner is more clearly, or what path the trip took?
  * I am thinking about adding something if you build in a populated space.
 For example, any build in it depopulates the square, or is harder to build in it?
  * Should there be any way to change the end a turn early?
 Do you get cash?
 Pay for an extra turn?
 Shunt your extra build to a later turn?
 Steal a turn from later you?
 If you do that, do you get a token that blocks a build until you spend a build getting rid of it?
- * To slow down adding random squares, do you only choose one of the three piles on the add in phase?
  * Is there any feature that you might like to see that I don't have, or haven't mentioned?
- * Would you be happy simplifying the cards to two piles, one for section and one for where within that section?
  * What can I make clearer about these rules?